Creston Emergency Services Building

 Recently I drove through Golden BC & noticed (I’m assuming) local firefighters assisting the younger kids getting safely across the cross walks on their way to and from school.
 Is there any plans for our firefighters to be contributing their time like this?

-Skotsman1 asked over 1 year ago
+Skotsman1 asked about 2 years ago

 Sounds like a great idea although we have not considered it.
 We will keep it in mind for the future.
 Here is a list of the community events we do participate in throughout the year: